lucifer443/BinaryNeuralNetwork/docs/getting_started.md

 ### Publish a model

 Before you upload a model to AWS, you may want to
-(1) convert model weights to CPU tensors, (2) delete the optimizer states and (3) compute the hash of the checkpoint file and append the hash id to the filename.
+(1) convert model weights to CPU tensors
+(2) delete the optimizer states
+(3) compute the hash of the checkpoint file and append the hash id to the filename.

 ```shell